Blog

 Have entertainment for children.

-Pack some tablets and toys so that your children are preoccupied during long car rides.
+Pack some entertainment so that your children are preoccupied during long car rides.

 Give yourself extra time.